IHE/ITI.sIPS/README.md

 ### Name of the profile

 The acronym should be clearly "IPS", but needs to be distinct from the content definition from HL7 "IPS".
-Thus I used the word "access", which transformed into "accessibility".
-However the word "accessibility" has a perspective of human readability and understandability, especially with disabilities.
-The goal of the IG is to show how to access, communicate, publish the IPS content on existing Document Sharing (XDS, XCA, XDR, MHD, MHDS, etc) infrastructure.
-So, we need a new name:
+The word "Sharing" helps link to IHE "Document Sharing" to show how to access, communicate, publish the IPS content on existing Document Sharing (XDS, XCA, XDR, MHD, MHDS, etc) infrastructure.

 committee: 2023-7-26